 Since the coronavirus pandemic started to unfold, fraudsters have wasted no time in trying to profit from the uncertainty, fear and supply shortages connected to the crisis.
 In March 2020, there was a flood of COVID-19 themed spam, spreading malware, phishing for sensitive information or offering bogus products, as revealed in the Q1-2020 ESET Threat Report.
 According to Google, scammers were sending 18 million phishing emails about COVID-19 to Gmail users every day in March.
 In April, the BBC wrote that the tech company was blocking more than 100 million phishing emails a day, of which almost a fifth were scam emails related to the coronavirus.

-Then organizers of one of Europe’s most popular security event, IFSEC, stated that online scams using the pandemic as cover appeared most frequently in the UK and USA, but penetrated almost all countries fighting the coronavirus.
+Then organisers of one of Europe’s most popular security event, IFSEC, stated that online scams using the pandemic as cover appeared most frequently in the UK and USA, but penetrated almost all countries fighting the coronavirus.
 For instance, when citizens in Italy started to apply for coronavirus benefits, some hackers attacked Italy’s social security website, forcing it to shut down for a day.

 It is no surprise that the coronavirus crisis has become one of the top lures for attackers.
 The appearance of any crisis brings new circumstances that provide an ideal environment for cybercriminals to innovate.
 At the same time, phishing attacks also benefit from the massive wave of new remote workers.